tetracorp/k240/docs/_posts/2022-05-23-file-formats.md

     k240_2:playk240 >nil: <nil:
 ```

-### k240\_2:scenario/alienp1.mgl - alienp6.mgl, planet1.mgl - planet6.mgl
+### k240\_2:scenario/\*

 Amiga sprite data, compressed in MGL format.
-The "alienp" files contain the
+The files `alienp1.mgl` -
-picture for that species.
-The `planet` files contain the rotating image of the
+`alienp2.mgl` contain the picture for that species.
+The files `planet1.mgl` -
-alien's homeworld, stored as a series of 64x53 frames.
+`planet6.mgl` contain the rotating image of each alien's homeworld, stored as a
+series of 64x53 frames.

 The file numbers do not map directly to each alien as one might expect.
 Rather,
 they apply as follows: